Observers' Guide to the Civil Service Commission

 Composition of the Commission

-The CSC is comprised of three members appointed by the Governor, on the advice and consent of the State Senate.
+The Commission is comprised of three members appointed by the Governor, on the advice and consent of the State Senate.
 By law, no more than two Commissioners can be members of the same political party.
 Commissioners serve overlapping six-year terms; one Commissioner's term expires every two years.
 Commissioners can be reappointed.

 When a Commission vacancy occurs, the Governor may appoint a new Commissioner, upon Senate approval.
 The new appointee will serve the remainder of the previous Commissioner's unexpired term.